tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 ---
-title: Higher-power error statistics
+title: Higher-power distance measures
 description: The mode minimizes the sum of points, the median minimizes the sum of lines, and the mean minimizes the sum of squares.
 What about the sum of cubes, and so on?
 facebook_image: screenshot.png
 twitter_image: screenshot.png
 tags: ['doodles']
 kind: article
 created_at: 2013-08-04
-tweet_text: Is there a name for higher-power error statistics (beyond mode, median and mean)?
+tweet_text: Is there a name for higher-power distance measures (beyond mode, median and mean)?
-facebook_text: Is there a name for higher-power error statistics (beyond mode, median and mean)?
+facebook_text: Is there a name for higher-power distance measures (beyond mode, median and mean)?
 ---
 Let's say we have a bunch of numbers, represented by the tick marks towards the bottom the fancy interactive plot drawing thingy below.
 Next, we chose